-Yelp’s stock dropped in 2018 so in 2019 it is no longer considered among the elite of the elite business directories.
-That doesn’t discount its value entirely however. while it is not on the same level as Google My Business and Facebook it is still in the next tier of review platforms where customers search for and take stock in, feedback.
-Yelp has continued to help businesses thrive by using their platform.
+While Yelp’s stock may have dropped in 2018, it still offers considerable value as a popular 2020 business directory.
+It is not on the same level as Google My Business or Facebook, but Yelp’s still in the next tier of review platforms.
+Yelp continues to help businesses thrive through their reputation for (sometimes brutally) honest consumer feedback.
 In many ways Yelp paved the way for the platforms that have now surpassed it.
 It will always have name recognition but it should no longer be the first priority for roofing contractors.

 Mastering Yelp for Roofers

 Yelp was once the consensus resource for consumers when searching for a roofer, or business of any kind.
 So much so, that Yelp was often refereed to as the “review site”.
 In 2020, target customers are more tech-savvy than ever before.
 Roofing companies must account for this evolution of thought, and adjust their marketing strategy accordingly.
 The good news is that business citations can be edited in groups using tools like Whitespark or Yext.